 The darts are huge and close-range shots can be hurtful.
-It’s good to avoid any bizarre experience.
+It’s good to avoid any bizarre experiences.
 Don’t get too intimidated by this small piece of advice by us.

 Overall – Allow smaller kids to play with the Elite Centurion Blaster under check.